Laxman824/Projects-Assignments/README.md

 # Projects-Assignments(General Briefing)
 1.**AI-Pacman heuristics** :In Project Pacman 1, Pacman agent will search paths from maze
                          to arrive at a certain destination and collect food efficiently.
 General search algorithms are implemented in order to fulfill different kinds of Pacman scenarios.
                          We use this game as a model to understand how different search algorithms work.
-In this assignment, the Pacman agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.
+In this assignment, the Pacman agent will find paths through his maze world, both to reach a particular location and to collect food efficiently...
                          Implemented this assignment in python3.

 2.**Bit-Torrent-Mechanism** : The program downloads all different chunks of the file from different peers, combine them and save the file in our laptop/local                            directory.The purpose of this assignment is to understand the mechanism of BitTorrent.